 An example of a breathing exercise would be breathing in while counting to five, holding for five counts, and then breathing out for five counts and repeating the process.

 If that doesn't work, remind yourself of what’s most important in your life.
-Lea says, “Think of three words that describe yourself and who you are, when you’re at your best.
+Lea said, “Think of three words that describe yourself and who you are, when you’re at your best.
 Those words will provide motivation to get up and get a snack, seek laughter and exercise."

-5. Add a supplement.
+5. Add a supplement

 Finally, try out a vitamin B complex.
 According to Chavez, a lot of people are depleted in B vitamins, and since we don’t get as many B vitamins through our diet, a vitamin-B complex is something that many people can benefit from.